krzysz00/kdrewniak.com/index.md

 <section id="about">
 ## About me
-I'm a first-year PhD studnet at the University of Washington Paul G. Allen School of Computer Science & Engineering.
+I'm a first-year PhD student at the University of Washington Paul G. Allen School of Computer Science & Engineering.
 I work in the [Programming Languages and Software Engineering][plse] group, and am advised by [Rastislav Bodik][ras].

 My overall research focus is on reducing the amount of runtime debugging needed during systems programming by having computers catch or eliminate by construction more classes of bugs.